 Have a Sip of the Vienna Coffee

-Many local Viennese enjoy their unique coffee culture sitting in a coffee house with a cup of coffee the entire afternoon.
-These Viennese cafés are called Kaffeehaus; Traditional Viennese coffee is made by two shots of espresso into whipped cream and syrup, topped off with cocoa sprinkles.
-However, you will always find that there are more than 20 kinds of coffee on the menu with different levels of milk and alcohol mix – Melange coffee a mixture of coffee with hot milk; Einspänner Coffee is an espresso topped with whipped cream; Eiskaffee adds vanilla ice-cream to coffee.
-If you are looking for something extra, try a slice of classic Sachertorte (a well-known Austrian chocolate cake) with your coffee, the sweetness and bitterness complement each other perfectly; or have a full breakfast Viennese-style: A Viennese Breakfast usually includes portion coffee, tea, or hot chocolate, handmade croissant and bakeries, and soft boil egg.
+Many local Viennese enjoy their unique coffee culture by sitting in a coffee house with a cup of coffee for the entire afternoon.
+These Viennese cafés are called Kaffeehaus; Traditional Viennese coffee is made with two shots of espresso into whipped cream and syrup, topped off with cocoa sprinkles.
+However, you will always find that there are more than 20 kinds of coffee on the menu with different levels of milk and alcohol mix – Melange coffee is a mixture of coffee with hot milk; Einspänner Coffee is an espresso topped with whipped cream; Eiskaffee adds vanilla ice-cream to coffee.
+If you are looking for something extra, try a slice of classic Sachertorte (a well-known Austrian chocolate cake) with your coffee, the sweetness and bitterness complement each other perfectly; or have a full breakfast Viennese-style: A Viennese Breakfast usually includes a portion of coffee, tea, or hot chocolate, handmade croissant and bakeries, and soft boil egg.
 For a larger portion, breakfast may include ham and cheese as well.

 The Vital Breakfast at Cafe Schwarzenberg:

 - Portion coffee or “Bio Vital Oase” herbal tea of hot chocolate